Tatrabbit/libtatini/README.md

 preferable to make a Flavor file.
 This option, however, is designed for an interactive shell where robustness and forward-thinking are a waste of time.
 It can, for instance, quickly set case-sensitivity and treatment of quotes.

-`--fail-missing|-m`
-: If a key can't be found, exit with error 1

-`--no-fail-missing|-M`
-: If a key can't be found, continue silently.
-This is the default.

 #### Actions ####